CompVis/stable-diffusion/README-Mac-Docker.md

 # Step 2 - Installation

-## Option A - On a Linux container with Docker for Apple silicon
+## Option A - On a Linux container
+This example uses a Mac M2 but you can specify the platform and architecture as parameters when building the image and running the container.
 You [can't access the Macbook M1/M2 GPU cores from the Docker containers](https://github.com/pytorch/pytorch/issues/81224) so performance is reduced but for development purposes it's fine.

 ### Prerequisites